Kinneff: Local radio

 Alongside the commercial enterprise of the local newspaper, The Mearns Leader, Kinneff has a local community radio station in Mearns FM.
 Broadcasting from nearby Stonehaven in the town hall, Mearns FM aims to keep Kinneff up to date by publicising local and charity events, as well as playing music.
 Staffed completely by volunteers, Mearns FM is run as a not-for-profit organisation, broadcasting under a Community Radio Licence, with a remit to provide local focus news events and programming.
 The station is jointly funded by local adverts and local and national grants.
 Mearns FM has one of the largest listening areas of any Community Radio Station owing to the Mearns' distributed population.
 Mearns FM was set up to try to bring these distant communities together.

 Transportation

 Kinneff is served by buses, including the X7 Coastrider.
+The A92 runs through the hamlet in a north/south direction.